 There are five ESL courses that are based on levels of proficiency in English.
 Depending on learners’ previous experience with English, students may be placed in ESL Level 1, 2, 3, 4, or 5.
 Students' level of English is assessed during an interview, supplemented with an English Assessment Test.
 Based on the results, students will be placed in the appropriate level of English class.

-Classes are ninety minute blocks.
-By studying courses in ninety minute blocks, and only having to take maximum of three subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
+Classes are hundred minute blocks.
+By studying courses in hundred minute blocks, and only having to take maximum of three subjects per semester, students are able to concentrate on fewer courses at a time, resulting in less stress and more time to focus on their courses.
 Students get individual help and support from teachers.

 This type of academic schedule, which is more aligned with college and university system prepares students for higher education